seanmpuckett/sai/docs/Keywords.md

 	ply [list] // it: each element in the array

 	.. [expr] alter // it: the expression
-	.. [expr] observe // it: the expression
+	.. [expr] observe

 	.. [collection] thru // it: each value in the collection
-	.. [collection] audit // it: each value in the collection
+	.. [collection] audit
-	.. [collection] into // it: each value in the collection
+	.. [collection] into
-	.. [collection] has // it: each value in the collection
+	.. [collection] has
-	.. [collection] highest // it: each value in the collection
+	.. [collection] highest
-	.. [collection] lowest // it: each value in the collection
+	.. [collection] lowest

-When nesting contexts that create a **it** context, you will be unable to access “outer” values of **it** within the inner contexts unless assign them to a name other than **it**, using the **as** clause.
+When nesting contexts that create a **it** context, you will be unable to access “outer” values of **it** within the inner contexts unless you assign them to a name other than **it** using the **as** clause.

-	count to 5
-	  count to 3
-	    // only the inner loop's 'it' is visible here.

-	count to 5 as i
-	  count to 3
-	    // outer loop's 'it' now available here as 'i'

-	count to 5
-	  count to 3 as j
-	    // no, this doesn't work, you still can't access the outer 'it'
-	    // 'it' always has the value of the innermost context
+	ply: 1,2,3
+	  ply: 4,5,6
+	    debug it

+	// prints 4 5 6 4 5 6 4 5 6

+	ply: 1,2,3
+	  ply: 4,5,6 as inner
+	    debug it

+	// still prints 4 5 6 4 5 6 4 5 6

+	ply: 1,2,3 as outer
+	  ply: 4,5,6
+	    debug outer

+	// prints 1 1 1 2 2 2 3 3 3

 When **it** is populated, you can also use the “unrooted” **attribute** ( . dot) and **lookup** ( | pipe) operators.
 The following are all synonymous: